Oyinoye/shortlink-url-service/ShortLink/README.md

 - [ ] Encoding endpoint: An endpoint to generate a short URL from an existing URL
 - [ ] Decoding endpoint: n endpoint that, given the short URL, will redirect to the original URL
 - [ ] Stat enpoint: An endpoint that displays the following information (see example):
-  - the original URL
+  - the length of the original URL
-  - the short URL
+  - the base url
-  - the number of times the URL was visited, broken down for each day in the last 3 days
+  - the time the url was encoded

 ## Installation